 Mobberley Methodist Church serves one of the larger villages of the circuit, situated halfway between Knutsford and Alderley Edge.

 The church was built in 1882 for the growing local Methodist worshippers, and it continues to be active in the local community.
-Ties with the local Parish church are strong, and a joint youth club is hosted at the church.
+Ties with the local Parish church are strong, and a joint evening service called Lifebeat is going to be launched on 3rd September 2017 at 5:00m, at the Rajar Building.

 Minister: Rev. Scott Manning